clairehhelms/clairehhelms.github.io/content/posts/planets.md

 To create all of my images, I gathered the raw photos from a Mars observation made by myself, a Jupiter observation made by Tiger Nekervis, and Neptune and Uranus observations made by our instructor, Daniel Reichart.
 For each planet's image set, I used Afterglow to adjust the planet's position in the images to be consistent across all images – this helps with aligning and stacking to create our red, green, and blue colored layers!

-For Mars and Jupiter, I adjusted the colors by eye.
+Because Mars and Jupiter are quite bright, to capture them, we want to use lower-throughput filters than red, green, and blue.
+Tiger and I took 10 exposures each using U, Halpha, and OIII filters, and when stacking the exposures to create images, I assigned U to blue, Halpha to red, and OIII to green.
+For each of these planets, I also adjusted the colors by eye.
 Although the resolution is far from the professional images created by astrophotographers, my main goal was to find a color balance that matched the pros' images!
 Below are a side-by-sides of professional images and my own!

 ![Mars](/mars.png)
 My Mars image on the left with a Mars image from OSIRIS on the right.